CodethinkLabs/ofc/README.md

 ### Features

-- Parses ALL NIST F77 tests.
+- Parse, semantically analyse and re-print ALL NIST F77 tests.
-- Semantically analyses 190/192 NIST F77 tests.
-- Cleanly re-prints F77 parse trees in a form compatible with both fixed and free-form.
-- Cleanly translates some semantic analysis trees using F90 syntax.
+- Safe translation from F77 to F90 syntax where possible.

 ## Usage